OVERVIEW

 Screens—be they television or computers—can transport us to places we have only imagined.
 They can present narratives that enrich our understanding of the world.
 At the same time, they can eat up precious time and draw our attention away from important human-to-human contact.

-In a recent ABC 20/20 special, Diane Sawyer reports on the daily impact of our screen usage.
+In an ABC 20/20 special (2019), Diane Sawyer reported on the daily impact of our screen usage.
 Using the Still Face Paradigm, we demonstrate the social and emotional responses of infants to parents who are unresponsive due to their engagement with their own mobile devices.
 Past research using this task has indicated that children feel more negative emotions and have difficulties reengaging with unresponsive parents.
 This study highlights the result of complete immersion in the technological world: our human interactions suffer.

 Children are in the midst of a natural experiment surrounded by screens, media, and technology that are shaping not only their experiences but also their learning environments.
 Little is currently understood about how this pervasive technology can alter, enhance, or interrupt natural parent and child interactions.
-Our current research attempts to contextualize when and how media can aid learning.
+Our current research attempts to contextualize when and how media can aid learning and we’re continuing our research based on newer technology, such as Metaverse.

 LANGUAGE & SCREENS